zhixin9001/2021-SAA/note/tips.md

 - Support: c#, go, java, node.js, python, ruby
 - currently supports 1000 concurrent executions per AWS account per region
     - need to contact AWS support to raise the account limit.
+- Lambda functions always operate from an AWS-owned VPC.
+    -  You should only enable your functions for VPC access when you need to interact with a private resource located in a private subnet.
+An RDS instance is a good example.
+    - Once your function is VPC-enabled, all network traffic from your function is subject to the routing rules of your VPC/Subnet.
+    - If your function needs to interact with a public resource, you will need a route through a NAT gateway in a public subnet.

 ### Access Control
 ![Access Control](./access-control.png)